surdu/surdu.github.io/_posts/2017-04-10-disable-margin-collapse.md

 ---
 layout: post
-title:  "Disable margin collapsing with no visual impact"
+title:  "Disable margin collapse in CSS with no visual impact"
 date:   2017-04-10
 disqus: true
 ---

-### TL;DR
-Add `padding: 0.05px 0;` to the parent element.
-You can see a working example in the [final CodePen](http://codepen.io/surdu/pen/mWqYdQ).

 ### The problem
 When working with CSS you sometimes have to work around a behaviour known as [margin collapsing](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Box_Model/Mastering_margin_collapsing).
-Basically, the top/bottom margin of two neighboring block elements will be set to the biggest margin value in-between the two elements, if their margins are vertically-adjacent and no text, no clearance, no padding and no border separate them.
+Basically, the top/bottom margin of two neighboring block elements will be set to the biggest margin value in-between the two elements, if their top/bottom margins are adjacent and no text, clearance, padding nor border separate them.

 Let's say we want to have a green box inside a red box and the green box to be 50 pixels down inside the red box.